Tristan und Isolde Programme Notes

 About the Piece

-Henry Purcell (1659-1695) was the greatest English composer of his age, and though he died aged only 36, he was recognised and celebrated during his life as a master of sacred, dramatic, and occasional music.
+Henry Purcell (1659-1695) was the greatest English composer of his age, and though he died at only 36, he was recognised and celebrated during his life as a master of sacred, dramatic, and occasional music.
 He left us over 700 works, whose overall quality is of a very high order, but Dido and Aeneas (likely composed c.1789) has become his most performed piece, and has captured the modern imagination as few other pieces of Baroque theatre have.

 It is a remarkably compact work, the whole tragic narrative compressed by composer and librettist into the span of less than an hour.
 The libretto by Nahum Tate is unusually strong, the whole piece unfurling in rhyming couplets, each of which both pithily moves the plot on, and unambiguously reveals the inner lives of the characters and their attitudes towards each other.
 If anything, the pace can feel alarmingly fast (very rare in opera!), the action moving in the recitatives especially at a blinding pace, and requiring the singers to respond to each new line with quicksilver shifts of feeling and attitude– no generalised operatic emoting here!